 Analytics tools weren’t implemented in the old platform, so I wasn’t able to gather quantitative data to support my research.

-I have looked at ATS platforms that hiring managers use on a daily basis, such as Workday, SuccessFactors, Ashby and Greenhouse to identify common patterns and designs.
+Looked at ATS platforms that hiring managers use on a daily basis, such as Workday, SuccessFactors, Ashby and Greenhouse to identify common patterns and designs.

 When a role opens, they will receive a candidate insight report, generated from the Sapia.ai assessment that the candidate completed during their application.